Czupryna: The halfshaven head and other Slavs

 It is possible that not only Poles, but also other Slavs wore a halfshaven head.
 In the year 1235, the British Franciscan Bartholomeus Anglicus wrote in his encyclopedia that for the most part all the Slavs, except Ruthenians and those Slavs who were mixed with Germans and Latins, shave their heads.
 Bartholomeus, who lived in Magdeburg for several years, knew the Slavic lands well.
 By "Slavic lands" he meant the area from Saxony to Ruthenia and from Dalmatia, Carinthia and Serbia to the Baltic Sea.
-Saxo Grammaticus also wrote about shaven heads and the dislike of beards when writing about the Slavic temple of Akona (Jaromarsburg).
+Saxo Grammaticus also wrote about shaven heads and the dislike of beards when writing about the Slavic temple of Arkona (Jaromarsburg).
 He wrote that according to the common custom, only priests could grow long hair and beards.

 In a Saxon manifesto against Slavic pagans from the year 1108 it is mentioned that Slavs simulated Saxons during an attack by wearing their scalps - Saxons grew long hair, so the Polabian haircut had to be very different: very short.
 This suggests that the custom of shaving the hair, recognised as Polish in the 13th century, had to be more widespread.